cityofasheville/simplicity-backend/readme.md

 edit `config/buildcache.yml` and update with your settings.

-###*Rule:*
-* The Count SQL statement must have one field that returns a integer named exactly "count".
-* The Count SQL statement must return a number greater than 1.
 *Assumes there is a view that takes care of buffers with all the distances already*

 In this sample 2264 is the projection of NC State Plane.
-Adjust the the Projection code to match your projections code.
+Adjust the the Projection code to match your projection code.

 #####Sample view DDL
 ```sql